 · Our Mental Health Lead Advisor is Mrs J. Peters and our Student Counsellor is Mrs S. Bromwich Lee

 · We have a team of Learning Support Assistants who have a range of qualifications, experience and interests.
-Between them they support our SEND learners in various capacities, ranging from a 1:1 basis for our highest needs pupils, to bespoke support packages including physiotherapy, literacy, numeracy and Autistic Spectrum Condition support sessions.
+We also have a Behavioural Support Assistant and a Physical Disability Support Assistant who are allocated on a 1:1 basis.
+Between them all they support our SEND learners in various capacities in class, ranging from a 1:1 basis for our highest needs pupils, to shared access support for nominated subjects.

-· We also work closely with Heads of Year, Progress Leaders, the Exams Officers, Student Services/First Aid (Mrs J.Locke), and the Attendance Officer (Mrs J. Davies) within school
+· We also work closely with Heads of Year, Progress Student Engagement Leaders, the Exams Officers, Student Services/First Aid (Mrs J.Locke), and the Attendance Officer (Mrs J. Davies) within school

 And last but not least, our pupils!
-Some of our pupils access Student Support hourly, needing at times to check in with us on a lesson-by-lesson basis, others just at unstructured times of the school day, whilst some do so according to their timetable whilst others only on an occasional basis or when using the ‘time out’ facility Contact us We would suggest that you should initially contact us by phone or email:
+Some of our pupils access Student Support several times a day, needing at times to check in with us on a lesson-by-lesson basis, others just at unstructured times of the school day, whilst some do so according to their intervention timetable whereas others only do on an occasional basis or when using the ‘time out’ facility.
+Contact us We would suggest that you should initially contact us by phone or email:

 - SENDCo, Mrs A. Stafford email@example.com, ext 7116